 Click Remove Ownership to confirm your decision.

 The unregistered device will be removed from your device list, and no longer under your management.
 Except for the device-stored configurations, all the related settings for the device will be deleted.
-Once a device is successfully deregistered, you can register it with any account, including the ones that it has been deregistered from.
+Once a device is successfully deregistered, you can

 Please keep in mind that Sollae Cloud communicates and exchanges real-time data with the web app via MQTT protocol over WebSocket.
 Due to the characteristics of WebSocket on browsers, especially on mobile devices, if the browsing web app is not kept as an open window, the WebSocket session tends to be shut.
 The browser may not receive any MQTT message when it happens, thus the displayed data may not be updated in real-time.
 If the situation lasts for minutes, it may cause MQTT connection loss with our server.
 We can list some example cases: